charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

+I've tried to make this document self-contained, so although I include links I've used for reference, you shouldn't have to follow them for finding any scripting comands or additional required steps.

 First, flash a hard drive with Ubuntu and boot into it

   Inside your Windows instance, download the Ubuntu 24.04.3 iso file